-Enterprise resource planning (ERP) is a system of integrated software applications that standardizes, streamlines and integrates business processes across finance, human resources, procurement, distribution, and other departments.
-Typically, ERP systems operate on an integrated software platform using common data definitions operating on a single database.
+Enterprise resource planning (ERP) is a system of integrated software applications that manages day-to-day business processes and operations across finance, human resources, procurement, distribution, supply chain, and other functions.
+ERP systems are critical applications for most organizations because they integrate all the processes necessary to run their business into a single system that also facilitates resource planning.
+ERP systems typically operate on an integrated software platform using common data definitions operating on a single database.

-ERPs were originally designed for manufacturing companies but have since expanded to service industries, higher education, hospitality, health care, financial services, and government.
-Each industry has its own ERP peculiarities.
+ERPs were originally designed for manufacturing companies but have since expanded to serve nearly every industry, each of which can have its own ERP peculiarities and offerings.
 For example, government ERP uses contract lifecycle management (CLM) rather than traditional purchasing and follows government accounting rules rather than GAAP.
-Banks have back-office settlement processes to reconcile checks, credit cards, debit cards, and other instruments.

-ERP systems improve enterprise efficiency and effectiveness in a number of ways.
+ERP systems improve enterprise operations in a number of ways.
 By integrating financial information in a single system, ERP systems unify an organization’s financial reporting.
-They also integrate order management, making order taking, manufacturing, inventory, accounting, and distribution a much simpler and less error-prone process.
+They also integrate order management, making order taking, manufacturing, inventory, accounting, and distribution a much simpler, less error-prone process.
 Most ERPs also include customer relationship management (CRM) tools to track customer interactions, thereby providing deeper insights about customer behavior and needs.
-They can also standardize and automate manufacturing and supporting processes, and unifying procurement across an organization’s disparate business units.
-An ERP system can also provide a standardized HR platform for time reporting, expense tracking, training, skills matching, and the like, and greatly enhance an organization’s ability to file the necessary reporting for government regulations, across finance, HR and the supply chain.
+They can also standardize and automate manufacturing and supporting processes, and unify procurement across an organization’s business units.
+ERP systems can also provide a standardized HR platform for time reporting, expense tracking, training, and skills matching, and greatly enhance an organization’s ability to file the necessary compliance reporting across finance, HR, and the supply chain.

-The scale, scope, and functionality of ERP systems vary widely.
-However, most ERP software features the following characteristics:
+The scale, scope, and functionality of ERP systems vary widely, but most ERP systems offer the following characteristics:

 - Enterprise-wide integration.
 Business processes are integrated end to end across departments and business units.
 For example, a new order automatically initiates a credit check, queries product availability, and updates the distribution schedule.
 Once the order is shipped, the invoice is sent.